ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/1_SAST_SCA_PolicyScan/readme.md

 # AWS CodeSuite and Veracode

-Setup an AWS CodeBuild project with Veracode Static, SCA Analysis, and Dynamic Analysis.
+Setup an AWS CodeBuild project with Veracode Static and Software Composition Analysis.

 ## Overview